mikeohio1026/mllelectronics_v3/content/about.md

 Welcome to MLL Electronics!
 I'm Michael Liang, a Senior at the University of Akron studying Electrical and Electronic Engineering.

-I'm currently looking for a Full time job in Electrical Engineering come December 2021.
-Feel to reach out via LinkedIn: https://www.linkedin.com/in/mike-liang/ or mike@mllelectronics.com
+Feel to reach out via LinkedIn: https://www.linkedin.com/in/mike-liang/ or mike@mllelectronics.com if you are interested in chatting.

 I believe in a holistic approach to engineering with a focus on the embedded systems hardware design.
 Experienced in rapid prototyping techniques, circuit board layout, and design for manufacturing.
 Worked on a variety of personal and professional projects in both the consumer and industrial space.

-Interested in learning more about hardware startups, hard tech venture capital, and entrepreneurship.
+Interested in learning more about hardware startups, testing to speed up hardware development, hard tech venture capital, and entrepreneurship.